hwulfmeyer/rs_nn_training/documentation.md

 # WS 19/20 - Rolling Swarm Camera Tracking
-The camera tracking module is responsible for detecting various robots in a camera image and labeling them according to their colour.
+The camera tracking module is responsible for detecting various robots in a camera image and labelling them according to their colour.
 For this project the focus was lying entirely on the Sphero platform, however some of the results may also be applicable to different robots.

 The goals for this project were:
 * improving the detection rate at different positions inside the arena